 - Lihue Airport (LIH) located on Kauai

 When moving to Hawaii, you will enjoy a tropical climate.
-One distinctive feature of Hawaii’s climate is the small annual variation in temperature range.
-Because of Hawaii’s close proximity to the Equator, there is only a slight variation in length of night and day from one part of Hawai’i to another and because all its islands lie within a narrow latitude band.
+One distinctive feature of Hawaii’s climate is the small annual variation in the temperature range.
+Because of Hawaii’s close proximity to the Equator, there is only a slight variation in the length of night and day from one part of Hawai’i to another and because all its islands lie within a narrow latitude band.
 The small variations in the length of the daylight period, together with the smaller annual variations in the altitude of the sun above the horizon, result in relatively small variations in the amount of incoming solar energy from one time of the year to another.

 Finding the right school for you and your family in Hawaii is important.
 The Hawaii Public School district is very helpful in making it easier for families to find the school that is right for them.

 Along with public schools, there are plenty of charter schools to choose from, and due to the testing practices of the public schools, the charters are very popular.
-That said, the average student to teacher ratio in Hawaiian classrooms is 16:1, which is much better than the ratio found in most other areas.
+That said, the average student-to-teacher ratio in Hawaiian classrooms is 16:1, which is much better than the ratio found in most other areas.

-Current school rankings (elementary, middle and high schools), campus and district zoning/location maps, information and reviews are available online for parents moving to Hawaii.
+Current school rankings (elementary, middle, and high schools), campus and district zoning/location maps, information, and reviews are available online for parents moving to Hawaii.